-As Hamp points out, the English words "pork" and "beef" came originally from French, but just because I use those words does not mean that my daily language is French (55).
+As Hamp points out, the English words "pork" and "beef" came originally from French, but just because I use those words just not mean that my daily language is French (55).

 if children, heirs also, heirs of God: Shulam sees here an allusion to the promise made to Abraham that he would be the father of many nations as Paul discussed in 4:17-18.
 The inheritance for all nations is the riches of righteousness.
-Those who by faith become sons of Abraham will also have a share in the joys of resurrection and eternal life. and fellow heirs with Christ: not only do the sons of Abraham receive life and its fullness from God, the Father, but they are also entitled to a share in the Messianic kingdom.
-Messiah Yeshua will inherit the nations and the ends of the earth (Ps 2:8). if indeed we suffer with Him: Grk. sumpaschō, (1) to suffer with, (2) to suffer the same thing as or (3) to have sympathy (BAG 786).
-The verb is present active, indicating a continuing activity.
+Those who by faith become sons of Abraham will also have a share in the joys of resurrection and eternal life. and fellow heirs with Messiah: not only do the sons of Abraham receive life and its fullness from God, the Father, but they are also entitled to a share in the Messianic kingdom.
+Messiah Yeshua will inherit the nations and the ends of the earth (Ps 2:8). if indeed we suffer with Him: Grk. sumpaschō, pres., may mean (1) to suffer with, (2) to suffer the same thing as or (3) to have sympathy (BAG).
+The present tense indicates a continuing activity.
 We need to consider the full scope of the meaning of sumpaschō, since not every disciple has been persecuted for their faith or died for their faith.
 The word "Him" is italicized in the NASB to reflect that it was added to complete the thought.

 Blessings of Freedmen, 8:18-39

-of the creation: Grk. ktisis, creation, either of the act of creation or that which is created (BAG 456).
+of the creation: Grk. ktisis, creation, either of the act of creation or that which is created (BAG).
 Scripture is squarely against any notion of the material universe evolving into existence on its own.
 The noun is used primarily of God's creation of the universe, whether of individual things or beings, or the sum total of everything he created.
 The noun is also used once of human institutions and authority, which have their source in God as well (1Pet 2:13; cf. Gen 9:5-6; Isa 42:5; 43:15; Acts 17:24-26).
 Here Paul does not mean human institutions since they care nothing for God and have no concept of handing over their authority to a Messiah, especially a Jewish Messiah.
 Rather, Paul uses ktisis with the sense of individual creatures and higher beings as in Revelation 5:13 which speaks of every creature (Grk. ktisma) blessing the Creator.
-(Both ktisis and ktisma derive from the verb ktizō, "to create," in Scripture always a divine activity.)
+Both ktisis and ktisma derive from the verb ktizō, "to create," in the Besekh always a divine activity.

-waits eagerly: Grk. apodechomai, (1) to welcome someone or receive someone favorably; (2) to recognize, acknowledge, or praise someone or something (BAG 89).
+waits eagerly: Grk. apodechomai may mean (1) to welcome someone or receive someone favorably; or (2) to recognize, acknowledge, or praise someone or something (BAG).
 The "someone" is the Son of Man and Son of God whose glorious return in the clouds will herald the great resurrection for the revealing of the sons of God: God as a proud Father shows the glory of his sons to the whole creation.
-Paul alludes to his earlier teaching to the Thessalonians, "For if we believe that Jesus died and rose again, even so God will bring with Him those who have fallen asleep in Jesus" (1Th 4:14).
+Paul alludes to his earlier teaching to the Thessalonians, "For if we believe that Yeshua died and rose again, even so God will bring with Him those who have fallen asleep in Yeshua" (1Th 4:14).

 waiting eagerly for our adoption as sons: the kal v'chomer argument is that if the whole of creation is waiting for redemption, how much more that the "sons of men" are also awaiting adoption as sons and physical redemption (Shulam). the redemption of our body: Paul informs us that redemption is not just a spiritual transaction, but a very physical reality that occurs in the resurrection.
 In Hebraic terms "body" may stand for the whole person in contrast to Greek dualism that conceived of body and soul as separate entities.
 In 2 Corinthians 5:1-10 Paul links man's "groaning" with the hope of complete (and physical) redemption, and uses the metaphor of the house or building to describe the new resurrection reality.

-But if we hope for what we do not see: Paul continues the thought from the previous verse. with perseverance: Grk. hupomonē, capacity for resolute continuance in a course of action; i.e., endurance, perseverance or steadfastness. we wait eagerly: Grk. apodexomai, to receive hospitably, to welcome or receive.
-This interesting word, used in the present tense, reflects the eager anticipation of God's blessing.
+But if we hope for what we do not see: Paul continues the thought from the previous verse. with perseverance: Grk. hupomonē, capacity for resolute continuance in a course of action; i.e., endurance, perseverance or steadfastness. we wait eagerly: Grk. apekdechomai, pres. mid., remain in a state of waiting for an expected even to take place; await, wait upon; here with a nuance of eagerness or longing.
+This interesting word reflects the eager anticipation of God's blessing.
 Maintaining the agricultural analogy the farmer is aware that all our food is provided by the gracious act of God.
 So, for the farmer hope means awaiting the harvest.
 While he continues to wait he does his part to bring about a mature crop, i.e., weeding and taking protective measures against predators, as well as praying for divine assistance.
 Waiting does not mean doing nothing.
 If all this is true in farming, how much more is it true in the expectation of resurrection, redemption and eternal blessedness.

-with groanings: Grk. stenagmos, to sigh or groan (BAG 773).
+with groanings: Grk. stenagmos, to sigh or groan (BAG).
 See also Acts 7:34 where Stephen recounts the oppression of the Israelites in Egypt.
 A parallel thought occurs in Exodus story of the Israelite's oppression and their beseeching God for help.

 too deep for words: Grk. alalētos, unexpressed or wordless; from lalētos, "endowed with speech.".
 Marshall translates as "unutterable."
 The description of "unspoken groans" refers to the mysterious communication between the Spirit and the Father, thus, no human language exists that can translate it.
 However, the Spirit understands and translates the groanings of our spirits--the desires, needs, wounds and hurts, which we often cannot or dare not or will not express to others.
 Harrison points out that it is a mistake to associate the Spirit's inexpressible groanings with the gift of languages.
 The promise of the Spirit's intercessory ministry is intended to include all disciples, whereas the gift of languages (however defined) is not possessed by all.
 In addition, the gift of languages is not mentioned elsewhere in Scripture in connection with intercession.
 (See my Notes on 1 Corinthians 14.)